HubSpot/hubspot-php/README.md

  [![Build Status](https://img.shields.io/travis/fungku/hubspot-php.svg?style=flat-square)](https://travis-ci.org/fungku/hubspot-php)

 A new HubSpot API client.
 The sequel to my [perfectly functional wrapper](https://github.com/fungku/hubspot) of HubSpot/haPihP. client.
-However, this includes some of the new COS/v2 endpoints.
+However, this is a complete re-write and includes some of the new COS/v2 endpoints.

 ##### BETA